 People accused of Domestic Violence (DV), Sexual Assault, or Unlawful Sexual Contact often feel as if they’ve been convicted before they even stand trial.
-When it comes to high profile, high emotion DV or sexual assault cases, due process – and common sense – is often tossed out the window in a feeding frenzy of media attention and misplaced public outrage.
+When it comes to high profile sexual accusations, DV or sexual assault cases, due process – and common sense – is often tossed out the window in a feeding frenzy of media attention and misplaced public outrage.

 The recent high profile case of former Colorado District Attorney Myrl Serra is a great example of a case where our aggressive, consistent pursuit of a defendant’s right to a fair trial was essential to protecting his due process.

 Here’s What Happens to Your Fair Trial